-2.1.3 Alternative 2: Eliminate the 2020 ACT for Cowcod South of 40°10' N. lat.
+2.1.2 Alternative 1 (Preferred): Eliminate the 2020 ACT for Cowcod South of 40°10' N lat.

-Federal regulations would be amended to eliminate the 2020 ACT of 6 mt for cowcod south of 40°10' N. lat. under Cowcod Alternative 2.
-Annual vessel limits for cowcod would be based on an apportionment of the trawl allocation of the 2020 ACL of 10 mt.
-The effect of adjusting the set-aside to account for research activities, exempted fishing permit activities, and incidental bycatch in non-groundfish is explored under Alternative 2.
+Federal regulations would be amended to eliminate the 2020 ACT of 6 mt for cowcod south of 40°10' N lat. under Cowcod Alternative 2.
+The annual vessel limit for cowcod would be based on an apportionment of the trawl allocation of the 2020 ACL of 10 mt.
+The effect of adjusting the set-aside to account for research activities, exempted fishing permit activities, and incidental bycatch in non-groundfish is explored by analyzing the following options.